DMoest/MVC/README.md

 * * *

-Check out the project:
+### Check out the application:
 1. Clone the repository.

 2. Make sure you have the latest version of `Composer` and `Make` installed on your local machine.
     To check run the following commands:
-    Check Composer, run `which composer` and `composer --version`.
+    For Composer, run `which composer` and `composer --version`.
-    Check Make, run `which make` and `make --version`.
+    For Make, run `which make` and `make --version`.
-    If not installed, install them.
+    If eather one or both are not installed, make sure to install them.

 3. Install the autoloader:
     Move to the root of the folder `game/`.
     Run the command `composer install --no-dev`.

 4. Install other project dependencies:
-    Run the command `make install`.
+    Stay in the `game/` folder and run the command `make install`.
     In case you already installed the project and wish for a fresh install, run `make clean-all install`.

-5. Start a local webserver and run it in your preferred browser!
+5. Start a local webserver and start the application from the folder `game/htdocs/` in your preferred browser.

 * * *